OhioHealth Campus Care at Ohio University

 You can contact the physical therapy department by calling 740.593.4722/ Fax: 740.593.0921

-The Women’s Health Clinic provides a comprehensive and holistic approach to the care of female students.
-Our services include a wide range of preventive and educational information.
-Our providers and staff advocate for women and are committed to providing compassionate and individualized care to all students, including transgendered.
-Our women’s health services include:
+The Continuity Clinic provides a comprehensive and holistic approach to gynecologic care.
+We offer a wide range of services from educations information and preventive care to treatment of more complex gynecologic concerns.
+Our providers and staff are committed to providing compassionate and individual care to all students, including those who identify as transgender.
+We welcome students of all backgrounds and lifestyles.

-- Screening and management of sexual transmitted infections (STI's)
+- Screening and management of sexually transmitted infections (STI's)

 - Pregnancy testing and nonjudgmental pregnancy options discussion